O-Town: Solo careers (2003–2013)

 The members of O-Town moved on to solo careers.
-The most successful member was Ashley Parker Angel, who was signed to Universal's Blackground Records, and also given his own reality show on MTV, There and Back.
+The most successful member was Ashley Parker Angel, who was signed to Universal's Blackground Records, also given his own reality show on MTV, There and Back.
 Angel released a solo album, Soundtrack to Your Life, in 2006.
 In 2007, he began playing the role of Link Larkin in the Broadway production of Hairspray.
 Trevor Penick signed to Mach 1 Music and performed as Tre Scott.
 Erik Michael Estrada stayed in the music business as a songwriter.
 Jacob Underwood went on to start his own country band, Jacob's Loc.

-In 2013, Angel declined to join an O-Town reunion: "It was a difficult decision, but ultimately necessary to move on with the next chapter of my career."
+In 2013, Angel declined to join the O-Town reunion: "It was a difficult decision, that ultimately necessary to move on to the next chapter of my career."

 Lines & Circles and single Empty Space (2013–present)

 On May 28, 2014, O-Town released a preview of the single "Skydive" on SoundCloud.
 The single is from their third studio album Lines & Circles.
 The album was released on August 24, 2014.

 In 2017, they premiered a new single "Empty Space" in addition to announcing a new EP.
 They also announced a new 2017 tour featuring Ryan Cabrera on select dates, as well as some spots on the I Love the 90s nationwide tour.

 Their Part 1 EP was released on August 4, 2017.

 In June 2019, O-Town planned on filing a trademark for their band name, which Universal Music Group believed was too similar to the Motown Records label.

 On August 2, 2019, they released The O.T.W.N.
 Album.

+In January 2025 it was reported that the band had suffered significant damage to their brand due to the false assumption that they are associated with disgraced music mogul Diddy, who was arrested in September 2024 on sex trafficking and racketeering charges.
+The confusion comes from the fact that both O-Town and Diddy starred on Making the Band, however Diddy didn't join the show until after O-Town had left.